lakenen/view-school/exercises/06-thumbnails/README.md

-# Lesson Seven: Downloading Thumbnails
+# Lesson Six: Downloading Thumbnails

 The View API automatically creates a full-size PNG representation of the first page of every document you upload.
 This can be used to generate thumbnail images for use in your applications.
 In this exercise, we'll generate a thumbnail and display it in the browser!